 - How to Teach Successful Long Division Strategies

-If you are looking for a specific strategy let us know in the comments below.
-If you use these videos let us know what your students thought.
+If you are looking for a specific strategy, let us know in the comments below.
+If you use these videos, let us know what your students think.
 Did they help?
 What tricks do you have for teaching your students their multiplication facts?